A Single Budget Won’t Cut It

-Our new context makes the familiar task of budgeting both more challenging and more imperative.
-That's worrying the CEOs and executives I work with.
+Persistent uncertainty makes the familiar task of budgeting both more challenging and more imperative.
+That always worries the CEOs and executives I advise.

-“We’re bushwhacking our way through 2020.
-I’m struggling with how to make sense of this in a meaningful way for 2021.”
+“We’re bushwhacking our way through the current year.
+I’m struggling with how to make sense of this in a meaningful way for the next one.”

-It’s hard enough to project financial and operating results for the remainder of 2020, let alone setting objectives for 2021.
-Further, our planning context is in constant flux.
-Medical and public health professionals warn of the likelihood of additional surges in virus infections.
-Broader systems (like schools, transportation, government loans, and stimulus) may not be available to support our businesses and staff going forward.
-Financial and employment worries erode consumer confidence.
+Often, it's sufficiently difficult to project financial and operating results for the current year, let alone setting objectives for the future.
+Further, the planning context is in constant flux.
+At the time of this writing, medical and public health professionals warn of the likelihood of new virus infections.
+We've become accustomed to the support of broader systems (like schools, transportation, government investment or relief); these may not be available to help businesses and staff going forward.
+Meanwhile, financial, economic, and employment worries erode consumer confidence.
 With few, if any, aspects of these within the executive team’s control, how do they set a meaningful budget?

 Executive teams can’t rely on one picture.

 Your budget is (or should be) a strategic tool.
 It connects your resource allocation to the strategic priorities you’ve set.
-As CEOs navigate through the systemic impacts of this pandemic, many are narrowing their focus to the things that matter most.
+As CEOs navigate through the systemic impacts of the highly-interdependent and connected world, many are narrowing their focus to the things that matter most.
 (See my related articles here and here.)
 Of course, this focus also guides budgeting.
 Still, with so much uncertainty, executive teams can’t rely on one picture of the future.

 Use varied pictures to link insights to specific budgetary actions.

 Executive teams need varied pictures of the future.
 They also need budgets that help them to anticipate how they might reallocate resources rapidly and effectively as things change.
-In this environment, a single budget just won’t cut it for 2021.
+The greater the uncertainty in the business environment, the more clear it becomes: a single budget just won’t cut it.